-The course is designed to impart a basic Understanding of the working of computer networks, with the Internet as the case in point.
+The course is designed to impart a basic understanding of the working of computer networks, with the Internet as the case in point.
 Starting with the application layer with which the user interacts directly, it covers the important principles and protocols in the application, transport, network and link layers.
-Brief introductions to socket programming and wireless networks are introduced.
+Brief Introduction to socket programming and wireless networks are Introduced.

-- Familiarize the student with the components of the Internet and the concept of layered protocol architecture. - Expose the student to the important principles behind the working of various layers of a • network. - Enable the student to write simple network applications using socket programming. - Demonstrate the working of the most important protocols used in the Internet. • - Acquaint the student with the basics of wireless networking. •
+- Familiarize the student with the components of the Internet and the concept of layered protocol architecture. - Expose the student to the important principles behind the working of various layers of a network. - Enable the student to write simple network applications using socket programming. - Demonstrate the working of the most important protocols used in the Internet. - Acquaint the student with the basics of wireless networking.

-Computer networks and the Internet: Internet, the Network Edge, the Network Core: Delay, Loss and Throughput in Packet-Switched Networks, Protocol Layers and their Service Models, History of Computer Networking and the Internet.
+Computer networks and the Internet: Internet, The Network Edge, The Network Core: Delay, Loss and through put in Packet-Switched Networks, Protocol Layers and their Service Models, History of Computer Networking and the Internet.

-- identify the roles of the various components of the Internet(L3) • - explain network parameters such as delay, loss and throughput(L2) • - model the network using a layered architecture(L3)
+- identify the roles of the various components of the Internet(L3) - explain network parameters such as delay, loss and through put(L2) - model the network using a layered architecture(L3)

-Application Layer: Principles of Network Applications, the Web and HTTP, Electronic Mail in the Internet, DNS- the Internet's Directory Service, Socket programming: creating Network Applications
+Application Layer: Principles of Network applications, The Web and HTTP, electronic Mail in the Internet, DNS- The Internet's Directory Service, Socket Programming: Creating Network applications

-- summarize the principles governing the working of network applications(L2) - outline the working of popular applications in the Internet(L2) • - develop simple network applications using socket programming (L6)
+- summarize the principles governing the working of network applications (L2) - outline the working of popular applications in the Internet(L2) - develop simple network applications using socket programming(L6)

-Transport Layer: Introduction and Transport-Layer Services, Multiplexing and Demultiplexing, Connectionless Transport: UDP, Principles of Reliable Data Transfer, Connection-oriented Transport: TCP, Principles of Congestion Control: TCP Congestion Control
+Transport Layer: Introduction and Transport-Layer Services, Multiplexing and Demultiplexing, Connectionless Transport: UDP, Principles of Reliable data Transfer, Connection-oriented Transport: TCP, Principles of Congestion Control: TCP Congestion Control